migueltinembart/havanna-api/README.md

 # havanna-api
-Api build on nodejs for savanna-ui
+Api build on nodejs for havanna-ui